 A guest with a booked a trip that is covered by a Turo protection package can add a secondary driver to the trip, as long as they’re an approved Turo driver.

-If a traveler wishes to add a secondary driver, they can do so directly on the trip details page of their booked trip.
+If a guest wishes to add a secondary driver, they can do so directly on the trip details page of their booked trip.
 Once a secondary driver is approved by Turo, they are approved as a secondary driver as well, and you will receive a notification that a secondary driver has been added to the trip.

-You can head to your Trips tab in your Dashboard to view the secondary driver details.
+You can head to your Upcoming tab in your dashboard to view the secondary driver details.
 Only drivers who have been formally added to the trip’s details as a secondary driver are approved by Turo to be secondary drivers for the trip.
 Remember, even when a secondary driver has been added, the primary driver remains solely responsible for the trip, and must be present for the key hand-off at the trip start, and the vehicle drop off at the end of the trip.

 If you’re a Commercial Host providing your own insurance directly to your guest, you will need to confirm any additional requirements with the guest directly before allowing anyone else to drive the vehicle.